jimbro1000/Atari65_130XE_C070067/README.md

-The board design provided will be a direct copy in terms of the components used and as such will require original parts, some of which are effectively unobtainable other than from donor machines
+The board design provided will be a direct copy in terms of the components used and as such will require original parts, some of which are effectively unobtainable other than from donor machines - notably the SIO port, expansion port and half of the custom chips.

+The SALLY CPU chip can be replaced with an adapted 65C02 to add the missing HALT signal.
+FREDDIE is available as a reproduction.
+The PIA can be replaced with a MC68B21

 ## Progress